Mepkaz01/EatWiki-backend.github.io/README.md

 ## Solved problems and Approach taken

-* Calling axios get from backend to frontend for user table
+* Calling axios get from backend to frontend for user table - used the Project Wayfarer for guidance.
+Installed cors.
-* res-direct vs res.json
+* res-direct vs res.json - backend Controller needs to have res.json instead of res.redirect.